 HB 1027/SB 5036 Concerning telemedicine.
-These are companion bills.
+These were companion bills.
 They extended the time frame (until 07/2024) in which real-time telemedicine, using audio or audio-video technology may be used.
 Telemedicine has provided increased access to medical and behavioral health services during the pandemic.
-These bills would extend these benefits.
+These bills extend these benefits.

-- HB 1027 The bill was not voted out of committee and is dead. - SB 5036 On February 1st it passed the Senate (48 yeas, 1 excused).
+- HB 1027 The bill was not voted out of committee and died. - SB 5036 On February 1st it passed the Senate (48 yeas, 1 excused).
 In the House, it passed the Health Care & Wellness Committee unanimously.
 On March 20th the House passed the bill with a unanimous vote of those present.
-It is now on the Governor's desk awaiting his signature.